-I am a mixed-methods researcher with a PhD (International Relations) from the Australian National University (ANU).
-My research interests include war outcomes, peacemaking and peacebuilding, rebel groups, and power-sharing governance systems.
+I am a mixed-methods researcher with a PhD in International Relations from the Australian National University (ANU).
+My research interests include war outcomes, peacemaking and peacebuilding, rebel groups, and power-sharing.
 I have authored various publications for academic and public policy audiences.
-Please get in touch for collaborations or opportunities with think tanks!
+Please get in touch for collaborations or other opportunities.

 Publications